Reaction mechanism study for multinucleon transfer processes in collisions of spherical and deformed nuclei at energies near and above the Coulomb barrier: The $^{16}$O+$^{154}$Sm reaction: EXPERIMENTAL DETAILS

-Energy spectra and angular distributions for various transfer channels have been measured.
-By integrating over the energy, $Q$-value-integrated differential cross sections for various transfer channels have been obtained.
-It is to mention that the pure neutron-transfer channels as well as some of transfer channels, though visible at some of the cases at some angles, were not clearly separated (or having low counts) and hence angular distributions for those reaction channels could not be extracted.

-The $Q$-value-integrated angular distributions are shown in Fig.~\ref{AngDistSm}.
-For the $^{16}$O+$^{154}$Sm reaction at $E_{\rm lab}$\,=\,85~MeV, the observed angular distributions are in general bell shaped, peaking at an angle slightly lower than the grazing angle ($\theta_{\rm gr}$\,$\approx$\,80$^\circ$ as obtained from the elastic scattering angular distributions) with a small dependence on the reaction channel.
-The $Q$-value- and angle-integrated, total cross sections for different transfer processes have been obtained via a 3-parameter Gaussian fit of the angular distributions, as detailed in Ref.\cite{Bidyut(2015)}.
-In the case of $E_{\rm lab}$\,=\,134\,MeV, our measured data are in a limited angular range (also for a limited number of reaction channels) and the most of the data are beyond the expected peak angle (see Fig.~\ref{AngDistSm}) .
+Besides the $Q$-value spectra, we have also measured angular distributions for various transfer channels.
+By integrating over the energy, $Q$-value-integrated differential cross sections for various transfer channels have been obtained, and the results are shown in Fig.~\ref{AngDistSm}.
+It is to mention that the pure neutron-transfer channels in $E_{\rm lab}$\,=\,85-MeV data as well as some of other transfer channels, though visible at some of the cases at some angles, were not clearly separated (or having low counts) and hence angular distributions for those reaction channels could not be extracted.
+For the $^{16}$O+$^{154}$Sm reaction at $E_{\rm lab}$\,=\,85~MeV (left and middle columns in Fig.~\ref{AngDistSm}), the observed angular distributions are in general bell shaped, peaking at an angle slightly lower than the grazing angle ($\theta_{\rm gr}$\,$\approx$\,80$^\circ$ as obtained from the elastic scattering angular distributions) with a small dependence on the reaction channel.
+In the case of $E_{\rm lab}$\,=\,134\,MeV (right column in Fig.~\ref{AngDistSm}), our measured data are in a limited angular range (also for a limited number of reaction channels) and the most of the data are beyond the expected peak angle (see Fig.~\ref{AngDistSm}).
 For this energy the grazing angle is $\theta_{\rm gr}$\,$\approx$\,38$^\circ$.
 Forward angle data were not clean and contribution from aluminium backing was relatively large, hence no effort was put to extract cross sections at those angles.

-Although the measured data are in a limited angular range for $E_{\rm lab}$\,=\,134\,MeV, the 3-parameter Gaussian fit was applied and total cross sections could be deduced.
-In Fig.~\ref{SigmaInt154Sm}, we present the obtained $Q$-value- and angle-integrated total cross sections for different proton stripping channels as a function of the neutron number of PLFs.
-In the next section, we will compare the measured cross sections with TDHF calculations.
+We have then obtained the $Q$-value- and angle-integrated, total production cross sections for different transfer channels via a 3-parameter Gaussian fit of the angular distributions, as detailed in Ref.~\cite{Bidyut(2015)}.
+Obtained isotopic production cross sections are shown in Fig.~\ref{SigmaInt154Sm} for both $E_{\rm lab}$\,=\,85\,MeV (top and middle rows) and for 134\,MeV (bottom row).
+Although the measured angular distributions are in a limited angular range for $E_{\rm lab}$\,=\,134\,MeV as shown in Fig.~\ref{AngDistSm}, the 3-parameter Gaussian fit was applied and total cross sections could be deduced.
+In the figure, cross sections for different proton-stripping channels are shown as a function of the neutron number of PLFs.
+In the next section, we will discuss the measured cross sections in comparison with TDHF calculations.